AI Agent Index

 • Assembled MCP server enables AI assistants to access WFM data: Claude, ChatGPT, and any MCP-compatible AI assistant can query workforce data and take actions directly, extending Assembled's platform reach into AI-native workflows and setting it apart from WFM incumbents with no MCP support.

-• Strong AI-forward reference base with documented outcomes: Stripe, Robinhood, GoFundMe, Etsy, and Ramp provide peer references for similar high-growth support organizations, with Ramp documenting 5,100+ annual hours saved and platform-wide metrics including $500K year-one savings and 22% CSAT improvement.
+• Strong AI-forward reference base: Stripe, Robinhood, GoFundMe, Etsy, and Ramp provide peer references for similar high-growth support organizations, with documented outcomes including faster resolution, cost savings, and CSAT improvement across deployments.

 Limitations